yandex-cloud/docs/en/speechkit/quickstart.md

-# Getting started with {{ speechkit-short-name }}
+# Getting started with SpeechKit

-In this section, you will learn how to use the {{ speechkit-short-name }} API.
+In this section, you will learn how to use the SpeechKit API.
 First you will create an audio file from text and then try to recognize the audio.

 ## Before you start {#before-begin}